FactHarbor

 • Evidence Handling: Evidence is retrieved, assessed for quality, and linked.

-• Verdict Creation: Drafting reasoning and likelihoods for each scenario.
+• Verdict Creation: Drafting reasoning and likelihoods for each AnalysisContext.

 • Public Presentation: The "Truth Landscape" is published for users to explore.